jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

  ### "Top Issues Residents Report and How Well They’re Addressed"

-I think that this story could explore the efficiency of city services through resident feedback and service request data.
-By examining the types of requests residents most frequently submit—such as garbage and recycling, bylaw enforcement, and road repairs—the analysis could highlight which services see the highest demand and how quickly the city responds.
-Data on request resolution times and active cases would provide insight into the city’s efficiency, revealing both strengths and areas where delays persist.
-To bring a personal perspective, interviews with residents from various wards could offer firsthand accounts of their service satisfaction; while interviews with city service managers could explain challenges like resource limitations.
-This story could illustrate both the successes and struggles of city departments in meeting community needs, presenting an informed and relatable look at local government responsiveness.
+This story could look at how well city services meet community needs by using resident feedback and service request data.
+By analyzing the most common requests—like garbage collection, bylaw enforcement, and road repairs—we can see which services are most in demand and how quickly the city responds.
+Data on response times and open cases would highlight where the city is efficient and where delays occur.
+Resident interviews could add personal perspectives on service satisfaction, while input from city service managers could explain challenges like limited resources.
+This story would give a clear picture of both the successes and struggles of city departments in serving the residents of Ottawa.

 One example that could help prove my point for this story is this article on [Ottawa residents' concerns over rat infestations](https://ottawa.ctvnews.ca/this-ottawa-ward-has-the-most-complaints-about-rats-so-far-in-2024-1.6879854).
 This article highlights a frequent service request and the city’s response through Bylaw and Regulatory Services, making it highly relevant to the story.
-By showcasing a common complaint type and revealing geographic disparities in response (e.g., more complaints in Rideau-Vanier), it offers a concrete example of how service demand and effectiveness vary by neighbourhood.
-Additionally, resident frustrations over limited city intervention underscore the importance of exploring both the city's responsiveness and potential gaps in service delivery.
+The article illustrates location-based differences (such as higher complaints in Rideau-Vanier) and highlights residents' frustrations with limited city intervention, emphasizing the need to explore gaps in service delivery.

 ## 5. Conclusion